-Rethymnon is one of the most beautiful towns, not only in Crete, but in Greece altogether.
-The Rethymnon old town with the colourful alleys, the venetian port, the beautiful hotels and wide range of restaurants make an ideal destination for your holidays.
-That is why we decided to spend the third day of our road trip to Crete there.
-You can read about what we did on our first day here and on our second day here.
+Rethymnon is one of the most beautiful towns, not only in Crete but in Greece altogether.
+The Rethymnon old town with the colourful alleys, the Venetian port, the beautiful hotels and a wide range of restaurants make an ideal destination for your holidays.
+In this post, you will find the best things to do in Rethymnon, inside and outside the town.
+My grandmother comes from Rethymnon so I have been visiting the place all my life.

 The Venetian Fortezza fortress can be found at the west side of the city, close to the new harbour.
 Being on the west makes it an ideal spot to watch the sunset.
 It was built on Paleokastro hill by the Venetians in 1573.
 It was built to protect the city of Rethymnon from the Turks.

 As you enter the main gate you will see the ammunition depots, the building of the Commander and the building of the Counselor.
 Another important site includes the old church of St Nicholas that was turned into the mosque of Sultan Ibraim Han that now hosts cultural exhibitions.

 Every summer the fortress hosts the Renaissance festival.